jfbosch/DbScriptomate/README.md

 We were running in an environment where we make extensive use of SQL Merge Replication.
 For those who have tried this, you will know that replication puts a number of additional constraints on what you can do to a database.
 We haven't found an existing tool that fit our needs.
 (I'm not going to recap all the reasons here or tools we investigated)

 However, we have used it for many other projects  where there was no replication involved.
-It’s just a nice workflow.
+Itâ€™s just a nice workflow.

 What we want to add
 -------------------